Entangled graphs: A classification of four-qubit entanglement: Introduction

-A multipartite generalization of the Schmidt decomposition for pure states of a general multipartite system have presented by Carteret et al \cite{Carteret2000}.
+The generalized Schmidt decomposition (GSD) for pure states of a general multipartite system is presented by Carteret et al \cite{Carteret2000}.

 Multipartite entanglement refers to nonclassical correlations between three or more quantum particles, and characterization and quantification of them is far less understood than for bipartite entanglement.
 In the case of multipartite entanglement there are various aspects of entanglement and, in particular, it is no longer sufficient to ask \textit{if} the particles are entangled, but one needs to know \textit{how} they are entangled.
 There are different ways that the multipartite state $\rho$ can be entangled from which the bipartite entanglement, i.e. the entanglement of the reduced density matrix $\rho_{kl}$, is only a certain aspect of the multipartite entanglement properties of $\rho$.
-For example for three-qubit states, apart from separable and biseparable pure states, there exist also two different types of locally inequivalent genuine tripartite entangled states: the so-called Greenberger-Horn-Zeilinger (GHZ) type \cite{GHZ1989} and W type \cite{DurVidal2000, AcinBrus2001}, with representatives $\ket{\GHZ}_3=\frac{1}{\sqrt{2}}(\ket{000}+\ket{111})$ and $\ket{\W}_3=\frac{1}{\sqrt{3}}(\ket{001}+\ket{010}+\ket{100})$, respectively.
-States belonging to GHZ and W types cannot be transformed into each other by local operations and classical communication (LOCC).
+For example for three-qubit states, apart from separable and biseparable pure states, there exist also two different types of locally inequivalent genuine tripartite entangled states: the so-called Greenberger-Horn-Zeilinger (GHZ) type \cite{GHZ1989} and W type \cite{DVC, AcinBrus2001}, with representatives $\ket{\GHZ}_3=\frac{1}{\sqrt{2}}(\ket{000}+\ket{111})$ and $\ket{\W}_3=\frac{1}{\sqrt{3}}(\ket{001}+\ket{010}+\ket{100})$, respectively.
+It is well known that states belonging to GHZ and W types cannot be transformed into each other by local operations and classical communication (LOCC).
+Morover, for three-qubit entanglement, complete classifications were derived \cite{DVC, AcinBrus2001, Sabin2008, kraus}.
+In \cite{DVC} it has been shown that for three-qubit entanglement, there are six equivalent classes under stochastic local operations and classical communication (SLOCC).
+However, for four or more qubits, there are infinite SLOCC classes \cite{lili}, and it is therefore highly desirable to partition the infinite classes into a finite number of families.
+In \cite{VDDV}, Verstraete et al. have shown that there are nine families in four-qubit entanglement.
+In addition, many attempts have been taken for classification of four-qubit entanglement in complete sets \cite{lamata, cao, li, borsten} or in special cases \cite{park1, park2}.
+So, it seems that four-qubit entanglement still requires further study.